Date: October, 2020 | Category: Quality | Author: Seth Richtsmeier

 By answering these questions, business leaders can begin to establish a brand identity.
 Just as people have different personalities, so do brands.
 Ideally, your brand’s identity should click with that of your customers.
 It should also be readily apparent in all interactions your audience has with the company – each customer touchpoint must conform to brand identity, from customer support to product delivery.

-Understanding the Impact of Brand Identity
+The Impact of Brand Identity

-The Importance of Brand Packaging in Building Brand Identity
+Brand Packaging in Building Brand Identity

 Have you ever received a package in the mail, only to open it up and discover that the item you purchased was broken?
 The most important role of packaging is to protect an item during transit, whether it’s being shipped across the world or simply needs to survive a car ride home.
 Look for options that fit the needs of the product while also fitting in with overall brand values.
 For example, if your company is committed to sustainability, select materials that are easily recyclable and renewable.

-Remember that brand packaging is an extension of your product identity.
+Remember that brand packaging identity is an extension of your product identity.
 A negative unboxing experience will reflect poorly on the entire brand.
 Alternatively, a surprisingly positive experience will stay in people’s minds when it’s time to consider their next purchase.

 Top Considerations for Print Packaging